RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Dirt, oil, and grime can accumulate on your tires over time and if left unchecked, can shorten their lifespan.
 That’s why it’s so important to clean them regularly.

-Start by wetting the tires with a hose.
-Using a soft cloth or brush, apply a layer of cleaner onto the tub and gently scrub to remove the dirt and debris.
+Using a soft cloth, apply a layer of cleaner onto the tub and gently scrub to remove the dirt and debris.

 Rinse the tires thoroughly with water after scrubbing and dry them off with a clean cloth.
 Alternatively, you can let them air dry.

-Tip: Be careful with tire dressings if you plan on using one after cleaning.
+Be careful with tire dressings if you plan on using one after cleaning.
 Avoid those that contain silicone, alcohol, or petroleum products as they will do more harm than good to your tires.

 Deep Cleaning the Inside of Your RV